 The Baltimore Area Stuttering Support Group

 The Baltimore Chapter has been active for over 25 years.
-It began at Loyola College in 1984 as The Night SHIFT (Self Help Integrated with Fluency Treatment) and moved to the Hearing and Speech Agency in 2004, becoming part of the Center for Fluency Enhancement’s community outreach for adults who stutter.
+It began at Loyola College in 1984 as The Night SHIFT (Self Help Integrated with Fluency Treatment) and moved to HASA in 2004, becoming part of the Center for Fluency Enhancement’s community outreach for adults who stutter.
 The group currently has more than 40 members and is one of the larger, continually active groups in the country.

 The group promotes acknowledgment of stuttering while working to improve communication skills across social, academic, and vocational settings.
 It provides a supportive environment for people who stutter, enabling members to share challenges and successes from their personal journeys with stuttering.
 The group also strives to provide a practice forum for communication skills, peer counseling, advocacy, and information to the community.

 No single philosophy or treatment method for stuttering is endorsed by the group.
 While many members have received professional treatment for their stuttering, some have chosen to follow other paths.
 Members come from “all walks of life” and include men and women from a wide range of careers, political affiliations, religions, and ethnic groups, all working toward the same goal of effective communication.

 Membership is open to any adult who stutters who desires to improve communication skills, accept their stuttering, and explore the many choices that are available to respond to their stuttering, including stuttering openly and freely.
 For more information about the group, please contact John Sloan at email@example.com.

 Jennifer Smith is a speech-language pathologist at HASA

 - Apraxia of Speech in Children